DouglasNeuroInformatics/OpenDataCapture/docs/deployment/quick-start.md

 cat .env.template <(openssl rand -hex 16) > .env
 ```

 The environment variable `VITE_API_HOST` is set to `http://localhost:5500` by default.
-For production, we have set this as a build argument in `docker-compose.yml`, rather than using this value.
-If you are not associated with the DNP, you will need to modify this to point to your own URL.
+If you are evaluating the platform on your local system, you can leave this unchanged.
+In a production environment, you will need to set this to your own domain in `.env`.
+For example, in our production setup this should be set to: https://datacapture.douglasneuroinformatics.ca/api.

 ## Setup